oauthstuff/draft-oauth-rar/main.md

 # Authorization Error Response {#authz_details_error}

-The AS MUST refuse to process any unknown authorization data type or authorization details not conforming to the respective type definition.
-If any of the objects in `authorization_details` contains an unknown authorization data type or an object of known type but containing unknown fields or fields of the wrong type or fields with invalid values or if required fields are missing, the AS MUST abort processing and respond with an error `invalid_authorization_details` to the client.
+The AS MUST refuse to process any unknown authorization details type or authorization details not conforming to the respective type definition.
+If any of the objects in `authorization_details` contains an unknown authorization details type or an object of known type but containing unknown fields or fields of the wrong type or fields with invalid values or if required fields are missing, the AS MUST abort processing and respond with an error `invalid_authorization_details` to the client.

 # Token Request